06 Jun How to Connect AdvancEd Accreditation with Improvement Planning

 Materials prepared by Anahi Paredes, Curriculum Director at the American School of Tegucigalpa | Blog by Debra Andersen, Rubicon International

-Preparing for school accreditation can be a daunting task, all the way from the actions, recommendations, and school improvement plan to the new initiatives.
+Preparing for AdvancEd accreditation can be a daunting task, all the way from the actions, recommendations, and school improvement plan to the new initiatives.
 Sometimes it can feel like all the steps are not working towards the end goal of improving the school.

-Anahi Paredes, the Curriculum Director at the American School of Tegucigalpa, shared with us that preparing for a school accreditation review is one and the same as the school improvement plan.
+Anahi Paredes, the Curriculum Director at the American School of Tegucigalpa, shared with us that preparing for AdvancEd accreditation review is one and the same as the school improvement plan.
 To structure a process that supported both, Anahi and her team used Atlas to develop and implement their school improvement plan and the strategic plan that guided them through their successful school accreditation process with AdvancEd.
 Below are the steps the American School of Tegucigalpa followed:

 First, create a Core Leadership Team.